lsstshadow/lsstshadow.github.io/index.md

 <section class="about">
   <p>
     Welcome to the {{ site.title }} homepage.
-Our program brings together astronomers from around the world to observe and study rare cosmic events, using some of the most advanced telescopes on Earth and in space.
-    Here you’ll find project updates, datasets, publications, and opportunities to get involved.
+We will be doing cool science with DECam as we shadow LSST, focussing on nearby galaxy clusters in order to find young transients!
   </p>
 </section>